Gunslinger (film): Development

-Gunslingers screenplay was written by Mark Hanna and Charles B. Griffith, from an idea by Corman, who proposed a Western film where a sheriff is murdered while on duty, and the sheriff's widow inherits the job.
-Griffith was hired when Jonathan Haze showed several of Griffith's screenplays to Corman, with Corman being impressed enough to hire him.
+The screenplay for Gunslinger was written by Mark Hanna and Charles B. Griffith based on an idea by director Roger Corman, who proposed a Western film in which a sheriff is murdered while on duty, with the sheriff's widow inheriting the job.
+Griffith was hired after Jonathan Haze showed several of Griffith's screenplays to Corman.

-Griffith had written two Westerns for Corman which had not been made.
-"He took me out to see Three Hours to Kill [Alfred L. Werker, 1954] with Dana Andrews and said to me, 'I want you to do the same picture but with a woman as the sheriff'", said Griffith.
+Griffith had written two Westerns for Corman that had not been made.
+Griffith said: "He took me out to see Three Hours to Kill with Dana Andrews and said to me, 'I want you to do the same picture but with a woman as the sheriff'."

 Corman later said, "I'm weary of prepackaged formulas, and when you try out a new idea, you necessarily think about shooting a hackneyed scene in a funny way without resorting to parody.
 This wasn't a parody, it was 'Good God, how can I find a different sort of gunslinger?'
 Right away, I thought of a woman gunslinger, and the idea for the script came to me all of a sudden.
 It was the sheriff's wife.
 He's killed and she takes over for her husband.
-It was logical when it wasn't, but that was enough for a six-or seven-day western."
+It was logical when it wasn't, but that was enough for a six-or seven-day Western."

-It was originally known as The Yellow Rose of Texas.
+The film was originally known as The Yellow Rose of Texas.